9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/chainsaw_symphony.md

 ### Erasing All Traces

 Outside, car haulers stood ready.
 Vehicles that had carried the unsuspecting congregation that morning were loaded onto these trailers.
-The CIA operatives drove the cars away from the church's property.
+Other CIA operatives drove the cars away from the church's property.
 The evidence of their brutality vanished with each departing vehicle.

 Inside the sanctuary, chaos had given way to methodical destruction.
 Choir stands, once adorned with hymnals and voices raised in praise, were now splintered remnants.
 The church’s altar and  lectern met the same fate.
 The organ and piano, once conduits of heavenly melodies, were dismantled and discarded.